Engineering Intelligence Tools | EI Tools Comparison

 Developer effort in FTE terms | ✅ | ✅ | ❌ |

-Jellyfish offers a specific feature geared for Finance use: categorization of R&D expenses, but if you don’t need that, Sleuth would be sufficient.
+Jellyfish offers a specific feature geared for Finance or Accounting use: categorization of R&D expenses, but if you don’t need that, Sleuth would be sufficient.

 Feature | Sleuth | LinearB | Jellyfish |